AbdulRaufAl-hassan101010/afrikco/README.md

-﻿# AfrikCo E-commerce Site
+﻿# Ghantrade E-commerce Site

-Welcome to AfrikCo, an open-source e-commerce site built with Python.
+Welcome to Ghantrade, an open-source e-commerce site built with Python.

 ## Overview

-AfrikCo is designed to provide a robust and flexible platform for online commerce.
+Ghantrade is designed to provide a robust and flexible platform for online commerce.
 It includes features such as product listing, user authentication, cart management, and order processing.

 ## Table of Contents